A Ready-To-Fly Quadcopter

 To make it possible for users to enjoy long flights, we needed to increase the battery life by decreasing the drone's weight and power consumption.

 The quadcopter we created is 10x10 centimeters in size.
 We reduced the power consumption and enabled the drone to communicate with PS2 gamepads or wireless gamepads that people normally have at home.
-This was a good idea because otherwise, consumers would have to buy joysticks and RC transmitters specifically to be able to control their drones.
+This was a good idea because otherwise, consumers would have to buy additional RC equipment to be able to control their drones.

 We were short on time, but we managed to meet the deadlines and completed the project in about two months.